neilkad/harsh98trivedi.github.io/_posts/2019-04-30-expectations-hurt.md

 But like all good things come to an end.
 She left.
 And I thought it was all over.
 After a day or so, I forgot all the dramatic incidents that took place and my heated intellect cooled down to its average temperature.

-Time flew; the year changed; another summer vacation was on its way.
+Time flew, the year changed, another summer vacation was on its way.
 At that point, I was ok... with the fact that I lost a person whom I never found, but... *meh! sht happens*.

 But destiny had a different story to tell.
 It brought her back to the neighborhood again.
 Only this time my *emotional ascent was intensified*.
 And this started happening to me every year she came until the day when I finally met her mother.

 Her mother had an overwhelming personality.
-She introduced me to her daughter; it was an innocent and friendly meeting between two kids.
+She introduced me to her daughter, it was an innocent and friendly meeting between two kids.

 In between our conversation, the overwhelming personality noticed something between her daughter and me.
 Most of our habits matched, so she promised me something which I would've never expected, and that's where the problem arose, *I got my very first ever expectation from someone whom I don't even properly know*.

 Though she stayed not more than a month, we connected well which ended with us being "good friends."
 But I never even dared to ask her any details that "good friends" usually share.
 Hell!
 I knew her nickname if I score a point from you.
 But no!
 That wasn't her real name, either.
 She knew... it had to be her because I was dismayed of starting a simple conversation.

-She was bold; she asked me about my legal name, the school which I was from, and some of those basic details I never cared about answering myself.
+She was bold, she asked me about my legal name, the school which I was from, and some of those basic details I never cared about answering myself.
 So now after chatting her for some time, I finally gathered enough confidence to repeat the same to her, and believe me! this task was much more comfortable than I thought it could be.
-Now I know which school she was into; what her legal name was; and obviously!
-I knew her Mother's name.
+Now I know which school she was into, what her legal name was, and obviously, I knew her Mother's name.

 With her, every moment was a precious thing.
 But like before, the vacation came to an end just after the very next day of her introduction.
 She was going back to her home.
 It was cool for me as she was supposed to return the following summer.
 But this time she didn't.